 Golf Club Distances: How far does each golf club hit the ball?

-Each golf club is designed to perform a different function on the course.
+Each golf club is designed to perform a different function on the golf course.

 While one golf club is perfect for hitting off the tee, another is ideal for getting yourself out of a sticky situation when you're caught in the sand.

-Each golf club is also designed to help the ball travel different distances, depending on where you find yourself in play.
+Each golf club is also designed to help the ball travel different distances, depending on where you find yourself in your golf game.

 But how far should each golf club hit the ball?
-Is there a set figure for golf club distance?
+Are there set figures for average distances?

-Every player, man or woman, is different and we all strike the golf ball differently.
+Every player, man or woman, is different and we all strike golf balls differently, with different swing speeds.
 But while there is no definitive distance, each club is designed to be used within a certain distance of the pin, or for other specific situations.

 Let's take a look at the average golf club distance for each club, for both men and women.